gmdfalk/cmis-browser/README.md

 [CMIS](http://docs.oasis-open.org/cmis/CMIS/v1.0/cmis-spec-v1.0.html) is an open standard by [OASIS](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cmis) that allows different content management systems to inter-operate over the Internet.
 Specifically, CMIS defines an abstraction layer for controlling diverse document management systems and repositories using web protocols. ([Wikipedia](https://en.wikipedia.org/wiki/Content_Management_Interoperability_Services))

-It tries to do for content and document management systems what OBDC did for relational databases which is
-industry wide standardization of interaction with these systems.
+It tries to do for content and document management systems what OBDC did for relational databases which is industry wide standardization of interaction with these Database/Content management systems.

 ### Cool, now what's this project all about?

 cmis-browser provides some very basic functionality to browse and manipulate CMIS repositories like:
-• User login and authentication
+* User login and authentication
-• Browse and list files and folders
+* Browse and list files and folders
-• Upload and download files and folders
+* Upload and download files and folders
-• Show metadata of files and folders
+* Show metadata of files and folders

 However, it does not (currently) support the many advanced features of the CMIS specification like:
-• Relationships
+* Relationships
-• Renditions
+* Renditions
-• Policies
+* Policies
-• Extensions
+* Extensions
-• Queries
+* Queries
-• TypeDefinitions
+* TypeDefinitions

 ## Getting Started